Cyclone Idai: Six months on your donations are helping people rebuild their lives

 Our response has been possible because Catholics of England and Wales have put their faith into action - showing that no one is beyond reach of the critical emergency aid they need to survive disasters like Cyclone Idai.

-Across the three countries, tens of thousands of people were made homeless.
-All three appealed for international humanitarian support.
+- Across the three countries, tens of thousands of people were made homeless.

 Christine Allen, CAFOD’s Director, said: